LitSignal/site-policy/Policies/github-registered-developer-agreement.md

 19. **Governing Law and Venue**
 <br><br>
-This Agreement will be interpreted and construed in accordance with the laws of the State of California, without regard to conflict of law principles.
-All disputes arising out of this Agreement will be subject to the exclusive jurisdiction of the state and federal courts located in San Francisco County, California, and each of us hereby consents to personal jurisdiction there.
+This Agreement will be interpreted and construed in accordance with the laws of the State of Arizona, without regard to conflict of law principles.
+All disputes arising out of this Agreement will be subject to the exclusive jurisdiction of the state and federal courts located in Maricopa County, Arizona, and each of us hereby consents to personal jurisdiction there.

 20. **Amendments; Waivers; No Third-Party Beneficiaries**
 <br><br>